 Anambra Govt Partners NAPTIP, Other States to Seek Answers to Rising Human Trafficking

-The recent trend where parents send their under-aged children away as maids has been described as a worrisome development, that portends grave danger for the future of the society.
+Anambra Govt Partners With NAPTIP: The recent trend where parents send their under-aged children away as maids has been described as a worrisome development, that portends grave danger for the future of the society.

 The wife of Anambra State governor, Mrs Nonye Soludo gave the concerns on Wednesday, when she flagged off a Capacity Building for NGOs in Anambra, Akwaibom and Cross Rivers States to combat emerging issues in trafficking in persons, held in Awka, Anambra State.